tju01/lm-eval-for-chat-models/inference-modifications.md

 Instead, we only deal with a smaller number of conversations (environment trajectories) at once which will make this problem even worse if a synchronous architecture is used.
 For these reasons, I would highly recommend the asynchronous approach and it's also what I use in FastEval using `asyncio`.

+# Specific implementation

-# Current inference architecture of LM-Eval
+## Current inference architecture of lm-evaluation-harness

 Quite dependent on `torch.distributed`.
 Some places that would need to be changed to have an asynchronous worker-based approach instead: